Jazz Passings

 Lucho González • Lynn McConnell • James "Buzz" Pickens • Bill Rogers • Lucky Thompson (drums)

-Bob Zieff (June 4th, 1927 - March 26th, 2026) The composer/arranger had credits with Chet Baker, Gerry Mulligan, Lars Gullin, Dick Wetmore, Anthony Ortega, Jack Nimitz, Playboy Jazz All-Stars and others, wrote entries for The New Grove Dictionary of Jazz and hosted radio shows in California and Pennsylvania, states where he was taught university-level jazz courses.
+Bob Zieff (June 4th, 1927 - March 26th, 2026) The composer/arranger had credits with Chet Baker, Gerry Mulligan, Lars Gullin, Dick Wetmore, Anthony Ortega, Jack Nimitz, Playboy Jazz All-Stars and others, wrote entries for The New Grove Dictionary of Jazz and hosted radio shows in California and Pennsylvania, states where he taught university-level jazz courses.
 Zieff died March 26th at 98.

 Dash Crofts • Françoise Devienne • Ed George • Alexander Kluge • Andrew McFarland • Armas Maiste • Jeffrey Sime • Pat Steir